|Application deadline:||International applicants: July 11|

 You will take a further 60 credits from the following:

-An upper second-class Honours degree or international equivalent in Law is preferred.
-We will also consider applicants on an individual basis with lower-second class Honours degrees, those with degrees in other areas such as education, economics, politics, geography or business, and those with relevant professional experience.
+An upper-second-class Honours degree, or international equivalent, in law.
+We will also consider applicants on an individual basis with lower-second-class Honours degrees on their merit, those with degrees in other areas and those with professional law experience.

-Applicants whose first language is not English require IELTS 6.5, with at least 6.5 in writing, TOEFL 90 (Internet-based), or equivalent.
+Applicants whose first language is not English require IELTS 6.5 (with at least 6.5 in writing), TOEFL 90 (Internet-based with a minimum of: 22 in reading; 21 in listening; and 24 in speaking and writing), Pearson's PTE Academic Test 62 or equivalent.

 |TOEFL iBT® test:||90|